pothos-dev/karma/README.md

 })
 ```

 You are only allowed to mutate state within the `update` method of the store.
-Subscribers to the store will only see the changes done after the function exits.
+Subscribers to the store will only see the updated state after the function exits.
 Karma uses [immer](https://github.com/immerjs/immer) under the hood, so the same rules apply (state must consist of plain objects and arrays without circular references).

 If you use multiple stores in your application, make sure to get the correct one from a React component: